mrBigJS/d3-simpleCharts/readme.txt

 1. Write 'd3' to the search box + Search PlugIns.
 1. Select 'Install Now' under the result of 'd3-simpleCharts'.
 1. Activate the PlugIn on WordPress after its download.
-1. Start to use & enjoy shortnotes '[simpleChart]' inside your posts & pages.
+1. Start to use & enjoy shortnotes '[simpleChart]' with its options inside your posts & pages.

 Or you may want to do it 'old traditional way'.